FML (Fluorometholone)

 Pregnancy and Breastfeeding

 Safety during pregnancy has not been established.
-If you are pregnant, planning pregnancy, or breastfeeding, discuss with your doctor as the medicine may be absorbed and potentially harm your baby.
+Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
+It's unknown if the medicine passes into breast milk and could potentially harm your baby.

 Children: FML is not recommended for children younger than 2 years of age.